-The LTC1871-7 is a constant frequency, current mode controller for DC/DC boost, SEPIC and flyback converter applications.
-With the LTC1871-7 the current control loop can be closed by sensing the voltage drop either across the power MOSFET switch or across a discrete sense resistor, as shown in Figure 2.
+The LTC1871 is a constant frequency, current mode controller for DC/DC boost, SEPIC and flyback converter applications.
+The LTC1871 is distinguished from conventional current mode controllers because the current control loop can be closed by sensing the voltage drop across the power MOSFET switch instead of across a discrete sense resistor, as shown in Figure 2.
+This sensing technique improves efficiency, increases power density, and reduces the cost of the overall solution.